liuliu/ccv/doc/nnc.md

 It may feel like the tensor metadata is over-specified.
 For example, why precision or layout, or which GPU it resides is relevant?
 Because tensor symbols have many to 1 mapping with the actual tensors.
 Specifications on the tensor symbol avoid processes on the **symbolic graph** resulting a tensor symbol that needs to be backed with conversions.
 Any conversions on the **symbolic graph** has to be explicit command instances.

 Having that in mind, however, you can take an *alias* of a tensor symbol, which is a sliced / reshaped tensor symbol from the original.
 It allows several operations to be zero effort on the actual **computation graph**.
-The *alias* itself still have to follow the same *SSA* rule, which means all the *aliases* and the original tensor symbol can only be written once.
+The *alias* itself still have to follow the same *SSA* rule, which means all the *aliases* and the original tensor symbol can only be written once (if two *aliases* as outputs point to non-overlapping parts of the original tensor, the written-once rule is not violated).

 Processes can be carried out on the **symbolic graph** ranging from *automatic differentiation*, to *common sub-expression elimination* (CSE), or *operator fusion* (finer-grained set of commands be replaced by a combined command implementation).

 When the actual computation is needed.
 A **symbolic graph** can be compiled to a **computation graph**.
 The compilation process can involve optimizations that previously already possible on the given **computation graph** (such as CSE).
 More importantly, this step performs additional optimization passes that will violate the *SSA* rule above.
-Currently, it will perform following processes that are not available as optimization passes:
+Currently, it will perform following processes that are not available as pure optimization passes:

  1. In-place safe command instance will operate on the same tensor symbol inputs / outputs whenever possible (for example, `1.23 * x => y` will be re-written to `1.23 * x => x` if no other places use `x`);